To say the Ming Dynasty was an advocate of hemp seed would be the biggest understatement in human history.

 One of the most interesting recipes in his book is a mixture of ingredients to form a modern-day pill.

-A perfectly measured dose of hemp seed and soy to be taken twice daily.
-Basically the world’s first cannabis supplement.
+A perfect helping of hemp seed and soy to be taken twice daily.
+Basically the world’s first plant-based supplement.

 The recipe calls for two parts hemp seed to one part soy.
 Everything is boiled together then pan-fried until there’s nothing left but a fine powder.

 By rolling the powder in honey to form pills, you could make several months worth in a few hours.

 South American chamáns, pronounced shamans, is actually a term made up to entertain tourists’ notions of witchdoctors and magic.